licesonw/cdk-fargate-alb-routing/README.md

 }
 ```

 Make sure that you container serves the content in the corresponding path.
-To try out this infrastructure, you can set up a ngninx container that serves a static HTML page.
-To serve a single static file from all URL paths, configure nginx as:
+To try out this infrastructure quickly, you can set up a several ngninx images that serve a static HTML page.
+To serve a single static file from all URL paths, copy a different `index.html` to `/usr/share/nginx/html` for each Docker image and configure nginx as:
 ```nginx
 server {
     listen 80;